 Starting in 2019, any renewal for dog licenses not received by March 31st will be assessed with a $5.00 late fee.

-For your convenience, there is also a brown drop box in the lower level parking lot of City Hall.
-Please remember that a rabies vaccination certificate is required and must accompany the application.
+For your convenience, there is also a drop box in the lower level parking lot of City Hall.
+Please remember that a rabies vaccination certificate and proof of spay/neuter is required and must accompany the application.
 A copy is acceptable and will be returned.
 Staff members do not have time to call veterinarians; therefore, licenses will not be issued without the form.

 On November 13, 2012 Ordinance 2490 (PDF) was passed with respect to the issue of the regulations and licensing of dogs.
 If you have additional questions regarding the licensing of your cat or dog, please feel free to email the cashier's office during normal working hours at (262) 797-2448.